J-1 Visa Business Development Executive Jobs

 Check whether your role triggers the home residency requirement

 Business development positions funded by a government or international organization, or held by nationals of certain countries, may carry a two-year home residency requirement after your J-1 ends.
-Determine early whether your situation triggers this requirement, since it affects your post-program options including H-1B eligibility.
+Determine early whether your situation triggers this requirement, since it affects your post-program options including H-1B visa eligibility.

 Negotiate offer terms before the training plan locks in